-How will withheld votes, abstentions and broker non-votes be treated?
+How will abstentions and broker non-votes be treated?

-Withheld votes, abstentions and broker non-votes will be deemed as "present" at the Meeting and will be counted for quorum purposes only.
-Withheld votes, abstentions and broker non-votes, if any, will not count as a vote cast as to any director-nominee's election and thus will have no effect in determining whether a director nominee has received a majority of the votes cast.
+Abstentions and broker non-votes will be deemed as "present" at the Meeting and will be counted for quorum purposes only.
+Abstentions and broker non-votes, if any, will not count as a vote cast as to any director-nominee's election and thus will have no effect in determining whether a director nominee has received a majority of the votes cast.
 For purposes of the votes on Proposals No. 2 and No. 3, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the votes on such proposals.